ahoneybun/Arch_LUKS_systemd-boot_install/README.md

 | /mnt        | /dev/***p2 | Linux      | Left over           |
 | [SWAP]      | /dev/***p3 | Linux swap | 8GB (x2 Hibernation |

+**NOTE**
+p1-3 is an example of using an M.2 NVMe drive.
+You can replace it with partition names like sda1 or sdb1 depending on your setup in the commands below.

 ### Setting up LUKS Encryption

 Loading the kernel modules: